Growing Witch Hazel in the Garden

 The witch hazel plant, also called winterbloom, is a large native flowering shrub or small tree with dazzling clear yellow flowers that bloom in late fall or winter (depending on the variety)—adding color and fragrance during a time when much of Earth is dormant.

 For much of the year, witch hazel is a shrub that grows mostly unnoticed along shaded stream banks and in damp woods from Georgia to southern Canada.
 Its light gray bark and rounded green leaves blend in well with its surroundings.
-But when witch hazel blossoms, the fragrant, tasseled yellow blossoms often appear against a background of early snow.
+But when witch hazel blossoms, the fragrant, tasseled, yellow blossoms often appear against a background of early snow.

 The botanical name, Hamamelis, translates to “together with fruit,” which refers to the fact that the fruit and flowers simultaneously occur on the same plant.
-This is a very unique feature of native North American trees.
+This is a unique feature of native North American trees.
 As the shrub blooms, its previous year’s fruit matures.
 The seed capsules explode with an audible pop, shooting their two hard, shiny black seeds several yards from the parent plant.

 Witch hazel not only pops with color, but also blooms with a wonderfully spicy fragrance.
 They’re very hardy and are not prone to a lot of diseases.